Code-Institute-Submissions/play-simongame/README.md

 ## Features Left to Implement
   Due to time constraint on the project have not been priviledge to implement Certain features :
   Ideas to implement are :
-  * Different levels of play mode : This will find it stimulating to users to build their memory strength .Such as Normal and Easy mode.
+  * Different levels of play mode : This will enable player to find it stimulating to build their memory strength.Such as Normal and Easy mode.
   * Link to share game with friends on social media sites.